 The campaign is co-ordinated by EURORDIS at the international level and National Alliances at the national level.
-In countries where there is no national alliance or there is more than one alliances representing rare disease patients, there will be no official coordination at the national level.

-This does not mean that those countries cannot participate in Rare Disease Day.
-On the contrary we encourage those groups to organise awareness raising events separately and to coordinate their actions informally, whenever possible.
+This does not mean that countries without National Alliances cannot participate in Rare Disease Day.
+On the contrary we encourage other patient groups to organise awareness raising events and to coordinate their actions informally, whenever possible.